makerdao/community/governance/polls/Debt Ceiling Adjustment for ETH-A - August 17, 2020.md

 The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Maker Foundation Risk Team.
 The community can use this poll to express support or opposition to increasing the ETH-A Debt Ceiling from 340 million to 420 million.

-This Governance Poll ([FAQ](https://community-development.makerdao.com/governance/governance#is-there-more-than-one-type-of-vote)) will be active for one day beginning on Monday, August 17 at 16:00 UTC, the results of which may inform an Executive Vote ([FAQ](https://community-development.makerdao.com/governance/governance#what-is-continuous-approval-voting)) which will go live on Tuesday, August 18, at 16:00 UTC.
+This Governance Poll ([FAQ](https://community-development.makerdao.com/governance/governance#is-there-more-than-one-type-of-vote)) will be active for one day beginning on Monday, August 17 at 16:00 UTC, the results of which may inform an Executive Vote ([FAQ](https://community-development.makerdao.com/governance/governance#what-is-continuous-approval-voting)) which will go live later this week.

 ## Review